Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/quickstart.md

 ## Next Steps

-Now that you have Kong running you can interact with the Admin API.
+Now that you have Kong running, you can interact with the Admin API.

 To begin, go to [Configuring a Service &rsaquo;][configuring-a-service]